juniorrojas/algovivo/README.md

 Instead of implementing simulations using explicit position update rules and manually derived force functions, we can implement simulations using [gradient-based optimization on differentiable energy functions](https://medium.com/@juniorrojas/physics-based-simulation-via-backpropagation-on-energy-functions-6d3b0e93f5fb) and compute forces using automatic differentiation.

 For example, AD can be used for [energy minimization](https://github.com/juniorrojas/hookean-springs-pytorch) and [numerical integration](https://github.com/juniorrojas/springs-integration-pytorch) for mass-spring systems.
-This repository contains an implementation with additional energy terms such as Neo-Hookean triangles, controllable muscles and friction, to simulate soft-bodied virtual creatures.
+This repository contains an implementation with additional energy terms such as Neo-Hookean triangles, controllable muscles and friction.
 The energy functions are implemented in C++, compiled to LLVM IR, differentiated with [Enzyme AD](https://github.com/EnzymeAD/Enzyme), compiled to WASM, and wrapped as a JavaScript library.

 ## quick start